GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 ## External Data Sources

 In a typical "modern data stack", data is extracted and transformed from various sources and loaded into an analytics warehouse.
-The assumption of these is that analytics should own storage and infrastructure, often at great complexity.
+An underlying assumption is analytics should own storage and infrastructure, often at great complexity.

-GlareDB shifts the dynamic by recognizing that data is accessible where it is, for example with table functions.
+GlareDB shifts the dynamic by recognizing data is accessible where it is.
 However, it is often the case that the same sources are accessed frequently and benefit from being recognized as known sources.

 This is where external data sources shine: tables and entire databases can be added to GlareDB.
 By cataloging your data with GlareDB, it is accessible